MA86/Space_Game/README.md

 ## Technologies Used

 Python, and SDL2 (Simple Directmedia Layer) which is a low-level 2D/3D programming library similar to OpenGL.
+Additionally, for the organization of classes, I have applied a technique that mixes *hierarchy game object model* and *composition game object model*.

 ## Demonstration

 COMING SOON

-Note: All source code for this game prototype is inside `.py` files.
+Note: All source code for this game prototype can be found inside `.py` files.

-*The book I'm currently reading for this project is called, **Game Programming in C++: Creating 3D Games**.*
+*The book I'm currently reading for this project is called, **Game Programming in C++**.*